Trust Administration Lawyer in Pasadena California

 If a trust has been established as part of an estate plan, assets in the trust must be administered following the death of the decedent.
 This process is not something that happens automatically according to the terms of the trust.
 Instead, a trustee is responsible for overseeing the transfer of money and other assets to beneficiaries.
 This individual must also make payments to creditors as necessary and maintain proper accounting for the estate.

-Upon the death of a spouse, our firm helps clients to file estate tax returns within the time required to protect and carry over the decedent’s unused estate tax exemption.
+Upon the death of a spouse, our law firm helps clients to file estate tax returns within the time required to protect and carry over the decedent’s unused estate tax exemption.
 This tool, known as portability, is of particular importance now, as the current estate tax exemption of $11.7 million is expected to be lowered within the year, and eventually to as low as $6 million by 2026.
 Claiming a spouse’s unused exemption protects the eventual beneficiaries of the surviving spouse from paying 40% on whatever portion of the estate surpasses the lower exemption amount at the time of their passing.
 For larger estates, this translates into millions of dollars.

 Typical estates see preliminary distributions in the first several months after a decedent’s passing, and final distributions within eighteen months.
 This process can extend up to three years for larger estates, as trustees must wait for estate tax returns to be reviewed by the IRS.
-The timeline is dependent on the number and types of assets involved, and our lawyers have extensive experience with valuation matters, which include coordinating with appraisers and valuing assets from life insurance policies to family limited partnerships and closely held entities.
+The timeline is dependent on the number and types of trust assets involved, and our lawyers have extensive experience with valuation matters, which include coordinating with appraisers and valuing assets from life insurance policies to family limited partnerships and closely held entities.

 - After an enrolled agent had completed their estate tax returns incorrectly, a client came to us to fix the issues.
 The estate included three businesses within trusts, and we assisted the client in properly splitting ownership as fractional interests, thereby reducing the value of the taxable estate.
 As estate planning lawyers, we have specialized knowledge of how to properly allocate expenses and assets related to trusts and gifts that many enrolled agents do not.